SamuelWhitton/natural-daina/README.md

 ## Rising and Falling Generics
-= can always change generic between equivalent type (e.g. [e] and [[e]/[e]]) = different to lambda generics
+= can always change generic between equivalent type (e.g. [e] and [[e]/[e]]) = can inheritance of non rising or falling generic allow adding rising/falling generic?
+= different to lambda generics
+= disjoint types, lambdas instantiating the generics
+= lambda parent and child types when rising and falling generics are involved = inheriting from parents with generics
+= unimplemented/partial implementation of class methods
-= disjoint types, lambdas instantiating the generics =inheriting then instantiating generics with composite types such as [Disjoint Types](#disjoint-types), lambdas, disjoint types instantiating the parents generics with multiple types...
+=inheriting then instantiating generics with composite types such as [Disjoint Types](#disjoint-types), lambdas, disjoint types instantiating the parents generics with multiple types...

 ```